Australian alcohol guidelines

 The guidelines recommend that:

-- To reduce your risk of cancer including breast, stomach and bowel, keep it to 10 or less standard drinks a week.
+- To reduce your risk of injury and disease including cancer, keep it to 10 or less standard drinks a week.
 Have no more than 4 standard drinks in one day to reduce your risk of injury and accidents.